warolv/terraform-playground/README.md

 * Automate all process even more by adding new VPC + new subnetworks, problem here that I need public facing VPC + public subnetworks and for this I also need to add 'aws_nat_gateway' / 'aws_route_table' ..., I wanted to simplify all things instead.

+* Spread instances across different availability zones

+* Health check is primitive for demo purposes, but in real app you want something like '/health' path which will insure your app working properly and will do a set of different checks before.

 ## Bugs in terraform during development

 If subnet1/subnet2 from Prerequisites is for public ips - instances by default created with public ip and you using in 'aws_launch_configuration' -> 'associate_public_ip_address = false', it's not working and instances still assigned public ips.